alivingdog.com

 Carl Olson

-"The Best of All Impossible Worlds" was the theme of the 25th Annual Chesterton Conference sponsored by the American Chesterton Society, and held June 15-17 at the University of St. Thomas in St. Paul, Minnesota.
-Having far more in common with St. Thomas than St. Paul, I doubted it would work out to go, but against all odds it somehow did and Eric (EW) and I made the trek from the Northwest.
+"The Best of All Impossible Worlds" was the theme of the 25th Annual Chesterton Conference sponsored by the American Chesterton Society, and held June 15-17, 2006 at the University of St. Thomas in St. Paul, Minnesota.
+Having far more in common with St. Thomas (not Aquinas, the doubting one) than St. Paul, I doubted it would work out to go, but against all odds it somehow did and Eric (EW) and I made the trek from the Northwest.
 With many others we found room and board at the U of St. Thomas, and after the conference Kathleen kindly put us up on her floor until our return flight.

 Dale Ahlquist, president of the ACS, kicked off the proceedings Thursday night with "Abandon All Hopelessness, Ye Who Enter Here".
-He was followed by John Peterson, the founding publisher of Gilbert Magazine, the official publication of the ACS, on "Chesterton and Marshall McLuhan".
+He was followed by John Peterson, the founding publisher of Gilbert Magazine (titled for G.K.C.'s middle name) the official publication of the ACS, on "Chesterton and Marshall McLuhan".
 McLuhan was the '60s media critic who made the witty observations "the medium is the message" and "the medium is the massage".
 I even managed to find a used McLuhan book on one of the many book tables.

 Friday after Jill Kriegel's talk Father Stanley Jaki held forth on "Charles Dickens and Charles Darwin: The Two Who Never Met".
 He also had a book table.
 I bought Chesterton: A Seer of Science.
 A long time ago I read Jaki's book, Brain, Mind and Computers, which won the Templeton Prize.
 Geir Hasnes came from Norway to present his talk, "Trials and Triumphs of a Chesterton Bibliographer."
 It focused on his efforts to compile a definitive and exhaustive bibliography of all things Chesterton.
 His powerpoint presentation was itself exhausting, although enlivened by Geir's sparkling and ironic sense of humor.
 He has searched minutaie wordwide in this monumental task which, when completed, will be a time warp in Chesterton scholarship.